mdsulaiman010/ML-Projects/README.md

 The main purpose of this repo is to just showcase my general skill and understanding towards applying different techniques needed for a ML task.
 These techniques include EDA, dimensionality reduction, feature engineering and model selection.

-Below are the different ML tasks that I have completed, with their corresponding dataset(s) and description:
+Below are the different ML tasks that I have completed under respective categories:

-1.
+_Classification_
+1. Multi-class CLassification of Forest Cover Types
+2. Binary Classification of Phishing Websites